supercontainers/sc-tutorials/setup.md

 > ### macOS or Windows machine
 >
 > For *Singularity*, you will need to setup a Linux virtual machine, and then follow the same instructions as above.
-> It's not as bad as it sounds... the main two options are:
+> It's not as bad as it sounds...
+The main two options are:
 >   - Vagrant: follow these instructions by Sylabs on [Setting up Singularity with Vagrant](https://singularity.hpcng.org/admin-docs/3.5/installation.html#installation-on-windows-or-mac) (*macOS* users: DO NOT use the proposed *Singularity Desktop*, use Vagrant instead);
 >   - Multipass: follow instructions from the [Multipass Homepage](https://multipass.run).
 >